*Submissions are now closed*

-You can apply for a grant by teaching your students at least one lesson about the Soviet Jewry Struggle for Freedom, using the many free lessons from The Refusenik Project website or create your own.
+You can apply for a grant if you teach your students (in a class or online) at least one lesson about the Soviet Jewry Struggle for Freedom in 2019-June 2020.

 The check will be issued by Jewish LearningWorks.

 Part-time or full time educator, in an educational institute or school, from elementary school up to a university.
 Jewish Camps or Scouts programs are included.

 Winning applicants must submit a USA invoice and will receive an IRS Form 1099 from Jewish Learningworks.

 Your biography, up to 100 words

 Proof that they are an educator.

 Videos from the lesson or activity and/or 2-3 photographs from or after the lesson.

 A short essay (up to 500 words) about the lesson, and the students responses.

 A release form for the students in the video/photos must be properly completed.